Ali-Mikael/IS-course/kill-chain.md

 ### Conventional CND (Computer Network Defence)
-Has focused on tehcnologies reducing the risk of automated worms & viruses.
+- Conventional methods have focused on tehcnologies reducing the risk of threats, such as automated worms & viruses.
 - The old model makes 2 flawed assumptions: Response should happen after compromise, and said compromise being the result of a fixable flaw.
-- This simply doesn't cut it in defending APT's, as they are calculated, manually operated, focused intrusions, that are executed with patience and drive.
+- This simply doesn't cut it in defending against APT's, as they are calculated, manually operated, focused intrusions, that are executed with patience and tenacity.

-### APT kill chain analysis
+### The "Intelligence", in intelligence-driven CND
 - The fundamental intelligence in this model, is the *indicator*.
 - An indicator in this context: A *fundamental element* of the kill chain model.
-- Definiton - **Any piece of information that objectively describes an intrusion**.
+- Definiton - **Any piece of information that *objectively* describes an intrusion**.

 **There are 3 types of indicators:**
 - *Atomic* - Cannot be broken down into smaller parts without losing their meaning in the context of intrusion.